]>

 I count myself fortunate to work in a job where I enjoy what I do; in this regard I am nowadays a train-driving instructor.

 Aside from singing, I was a violinist, a pianist and latterly learned to play the (church) organ.
 Most of this became dormant once I left school at 19, though I greatly enjoyed singing and playing violin in the orchestra during my time at University.
-There remains a frustrated musician within me at present, though latterly I have become a member of the Spelthorne Choral Society.
+There remains a frustrated musician within me at present, though at times since 2010 I have been a member of the Spelthorne Choral Society.

 My parents instilled in me an appreciation of the outdoors, with many family camping/hiking holidays in which we were entirely self-sufficient for days at a time.
 By the age of ten my two feet had carried me over several Alpine passes, to the highest point in Portugal (Pico mountain, 2351m), and out of the Grand Canyon (just 4 weeks after being severely ill with peritonitis).